top

 Other Reasons to Deviate from the Guidelines.
 The court must articulate a specific basis for deviation based upon the guidelines; for example, other assets available to a parent, earning capacity, extraordinary expenses for the care of a child, extraordinary parental expenses (significant visitation, job or medical medical expenses), needs of a parents other dependents, coordination of total family support (division of assets, alimony and tax planning considerations).

-• requires that the court makes a determination that but for the divorce, the family would most likely have supported the college education of the child,
+• requires that the court make a determination that but for the divorce, the family would most likely have supported the college education of the child,

 • requires that the court take in consideration all the circumstances of the parents and the child before making an order,

-• requires that the amount ordered is capped at the "UConn equivalency"; namely, tuition, room and board and costs of a Connecticut resident at the University of Connecticut,
+• requires that the amount to be paid is capped at the "UConn equivalency"; namely, tuition, room and board and costs of a Connecticut resident at the University of Connecticut (the child is not required to attend UConn but the order cannot exceed the amount it would cost to go to UConn),

 • requires the order shall terminate on the child's 23rd birthday,